-- When the vehicle dynamic control (VDC) system is operating, the slip indicator in the instrument panel blinks. - When only the traction control system (TCS) portion of the vehicle dynamic control system is operating, the slip indicator will also blink. - If the slip indicator blinks, the road conditions are slippery.
+- When the vehicle dynamic control (VDC) system is operating, the slip indicator in the instrument panel blinks. - If the slip indicator blinks, the road conditions are slippery.
 Be sure to adjust your speed and driving to these conditions.
-See "Slip indicator light", and "Vehicle dynamic control off indicator light" in the "Instruments and controls" section. - Indicator light If malfunction occurs in the system, the SLIP and DF indicator lights come on in the instrument panel.
+See "Slip indicator light", and "Vehicle dynamic control (VDC) off indicator light" in the "Instruments and controls" section. - Indicator light traction control function is canceled.

-As long as these warning lights are on, the traction control function is canceled.
+If malfunction occurs in the system, the SLIP and $\underbrace{VOC}{OFE}$ indicator lights come on in the instrument panel.
+As long as these indicator lights are on, the